0xfaded/gpu-deadbeef/README.md

     read vw_wait

-Note: Writing to vpm will increment the write position by `Stride`, in our case to the next row.
+Note: Writing to `vpm` will increment the write position by `Stride`, in our case to the next row.
-If `vpm` is written to again without modifying `vw_setup`, it is considered part of the same write and it is not necessary to stall on `vw_wait` until all `mov vpm` instructions have been issued.
+If `vpm` is written to again without modifying `vw_setup`, it is considered part of the same write and it is not necessary to stall on `vw_wait` until all mov instructions have been issued.

     mov vw_setup, 0x00001b00
     mov vpm, 0xdeadbeef